 When you recycle your old mattress topper instead of throwing it away, you’re helping your community and the environment by reducing landfill waste, pollution, and energy consumption.

 Recycling also boosts the local economy by creating demand for jobs in the recycling industry and supporting economic growth.

-There are many ways to reuse your old memory foam mattress topper instead of throwing it away or dealing with having it recycled.
+There are many ways to repurpose your old memory foam topper instead of throwing it away or dealing with having it recycled.